 Cornell is very generous with financial aid.
-The average aid package is half of the total cost of attendance, and there are academic, service, and diversity scholarships ranging from $7,500 to full tuition.
-The costs associated with courses that include off-campus study often are offset by departmental funds, and grants are available for students also.
+The average aid package is half of the total cost of attendance.
+And there are academic, service, and diversity scholarships ranging from $7,500 to full tuition.
+The costs associated with courses that include off-campus study often are offset by departmental funds.
+Also grants are available for students also.

 Speaking of off-campus study, Cornell recently opened a campus in downtown Chicago.
 While courses had involved travel to Chicago for many years, faculty now have a permanent location in which to teach.
 Additionally, the facility includes residential space for students and professors.